M577A4 armored treatment vehicle: Background

-With increasing standardisation upon the M113 and M113A1 Armoured Ambulance, the litters fitted to M577s which were being used as ambulances were removed and the vehicles were designated as the M577/A1 Battalion Aid Station (BAS) and tasked solely in the role of emergency medical treatment.
-Following introduction of later A2 and A3 versions of the base vehicle, vehicles in U.S. service were re-designated as the M577A2/3 Emergency Medical Treatment Vehicle (EMTV).
-In this configuration, the M577A2/3 EMVT was complemented by the M113A2/3 Armored Ambulance.
+With increasing standardisation upon the M113 and M113A1 armored ambulance, the litters fitted to M577s which were being used as ambulances were removed and the vehicles were designated as the M577/A1 battalion aid station (BAS) and tasked solely in the role of emergency medical treatment.
+Following introduction of later A2 and A3 versions of the base vehicle, vehicles in U.S. service were re-designated as the M577A2/3 emergency medical treatment vehicle (EMTV).
+In this configuration, the M577A2/3 EMVT was complemented by the M113A2/3 armored ambulance.

 In accordance with the terms of the Geneva Conventions regarding the treatment and transportation of wounded personnel, these vehicles were required to be unarmed and their non-combatant role indicated by large red crosses on a white background painted on their exterior.

 Development

-In the early 1990s the United States Army Training and Doctrine Command (TRADOC), as part of the review of the M113A2/3 Armoured Ambulance also reviewed the M577A2/3 EMTV, and identified a number of deficiencies including:
+In the early 1990s the United States Army Training and Doctrine Command (TRADOC), as part of the review of the M113A2/3 armoured ambulance also reviewed the M577A2/3 EMTV, and identified a number of deficiencies including: